09.12.2016 - General Holiday Parks Touring Parks

 There is also Zizzi, Prezzo, and Pizza Express – all in close proximity to the high street and the seafront.

 If you are travelling by train, Whitstable train station is just 12-13 minutes’ walk to the town, or a 6-minute taxi ride.
 If you do decide to drive into Whitstable – research where to park beforehand as it can sometimes be a struggle.
 Whitstable is more of a walking town, so driving around can be tricky.
 It’s best to find somewhere to park the car for the day and wander around at your own leisure.
-For more information on where to park visit here.
+Follow the link for more information on where to park.
 Local buses run regularly through the town to surrounding towns such as Herne Bay and Canterbury.